Verified July 2026 · Cited to primary sources

 Grade CEarly / foreign human data only

-Modulates BDNF and dopaminergic/serotonergic systems — a neuroprotective, cognition-enhancing nootropic peptide.
+Modulates BDNF and dopaminergic/serotonergic systems.
+A neuroprotective, cognition-enhancing nootropic peptide.

 See the evidence →